 THAT WAS QUESTIONABLE IF THERE WAS A DIAMOND JUST WAITING INSIDE.

-And the large built in cupboard was great- it really just needed major amounts of cleaning
+And the large built in cupboard was great- lots of character in the doors –

 (ahem BLEACH) and paint and primer.